amekusa/auto-input-switch.nvim/README.md

     lines = {
-      -- If the current line is empty or has only whitespace characters, -- the plugin can go further above/below the current line to see if there are any matching characters to `languages`. above = 2, -- How meany lines above the current line to check below = 1, -- How meany lines below the current line to check },
+      -- If the current line is empty or has only whitespace characters, -- the plugin can also checks the lines above/below the current line that if they have any characters match `languages`. above = 2, -- How meany lines above the current line to check below = 1, -- How meany lines below the current line to check },